Parliamentary.ai

 Groups Affected

-• EU citizens (excluding Irish citizens): May lose their automatic right to live and work in the UK.
+• EU citizens (excluding Irish citizens): May lose their right to free movement within the UK, potentially impacting their residency status, employment, and access to social security benefits.

-• Irish citizens: Generally retain the right to enter and remain in the UK but may face restrictions under certain circumstances.
+• Irish citizens: While generally retaining the right to enter or remain in the UK, may still face restrictions in specific cases (deportation, public good exclusions).

-• Businesses: May face challenges in recruiting from the EU.
+• Employers: May face challenges in recruiting and employing workers from the EU.

-• Devolved administrations (Scotland and Northern Ireland): Have a role in making regulations under Part 2 in accordance with their devolved powers.
+• Devolved administrations (Scotland and Northern Ireland): Will have a role in modifying social security coordination regulations, within their devolved competences.

 Full Text